lisqzqng/GaVA-CLIP/README.md

 ```
 The output models and results can be found in in `./logs/`.

 Specifically, we exclude Subject 1 from the available 11 subjects.
 The cross-validation is conducted 10-fold.
-In each fold: we use 9 subjects for training and thr remaining 1 subject for validation (a different subject held out each fold).
+In each fold, we use 9 subjects for training and the remaining 1 subject for validation (i.e., a different subject held out each fold).
 The training scripts are configured for an Nvidia RTX 6000 Ada GPU.